Why Choose An All-Female Backpacking Trip in Paria Canyon?

 ‘Paria’ means “frothy water” in the language of the Paiutes, the indigenous people who have used the Paria canyon as a travel path since time immemorial.
 Today, hikers pass through this roadless expanse as people have for millennia, following the movement of the ancient Natives evidence of which can be seen throughout the sculpted red walls.

 Not too many people, though.
-You need a permit to backpack here and only 20 passes are allotted per day.
+Unlike, for example, backpacking in Big Sur, you need a permit to backpack here and only 20 passes are allotted per day.
 The remoteness paired with its sheer beauty is what makes it such a remarkable place.

 Beyond the geography and weathered landscapes, there are century-old Paiute petroglyphs as well as some artifacts from Mormons who attempted to settle here but eventually abandoned the area.
 These historical gems are a reminder that at one point Paria Canyon was part of the area residents’ daily life and not just an outdoor adventure for recreationalists.